MoonPoet/xaprb-src/content/blog/2006/javascript-date-formatting-benchmarks.md

 Absolutely not, and if it were, the slowness of the other methods would be even more obvious.

-First of all, I'm only testing a single method of formatting -- producing a date in YYYY-MM-DD format.
+First of all, I'm only testing a single method of formatting---producing a date in YYYY-MM-DD format.
 I also haven't been scientific enough to really be accurate.

 Beyond that, though, these various bits of code I've benchmarked are vastly different.
 The one that provides the most similar *formatting* functionality to mine is Svend Tofte's (that's probably why it's the slowest), but even that one only does *parsing*, not *formatting* (mine does both).
 The others are much less fully-featured, which means they'd probably be even less performant if someone extended them to implement the same set of functionality.